chrira/ms-techlab/08-pipelines.md

 ```
 oc create -f bc_first-pipeline.yaml -n cicd-userXY
 ```

+**Note*** command above creates the pipeline in CICD project.
+If the pipeline would be created in DEV stage then the cluster would try to provision a Jenkins master instance in the DEV stage.
+In the current step, a jenkins master should already be provisioned in the CICD project.

 As soon as the pipeline is created, we can start it with the following command:
 ```